bostontrader/engcore/README.md

 ## What you need to know

 **engcore** is written using ES2015.
 It uses tape for testing.
-In order to run the test you may want to use babel-node this comes from the babel-cli package.
+In order to run the test you may want to use babel-node.
+This comes from the babel-cli package.

 **engcore** is meant to be a library.
 The only thing we execute in this package is the test.  **npm test** does that.

-It uses babel-node which comes from the babel-cli dependency.
+## Deployment ##

+1. **npm run build** will transpile the contents of the src directory into the dist directory.
+The dist directory will later be committed to git.
+Although we don't ordinarily want to put derived files into git, we do so here as a convenience.
+In doing so, we can easily require/include from other packages, without worrying about transpiling there.

+2. Commit and push to github.